Missouri scheduled to execute man for 1994 triple murder

 (Reuters) - Missouri on Tuesday plans to execute a man who murdered three people in the robbery of a convenience store in 1994.

-Ernest Lee Johnson, 55, is scheduled to die by lethal injection at about 6 p.m. at the state prison in Bonne Terre, Missouri, unless granted clemency by the state’s governor or the U.S. Supreme Court agrees to hear his case.
+Ernest Johnson, 55, is scheduled to die by lethal injection at the state prison in Bonne Terre, Missouri.
+The U.S. Supreme Court on Tuesday denied a motion to halt the execution.

 Johnson was convicted of bludgeoning to death Mary Bratcher, Mabel Scrubbs and Fred Jones using a hammer, a screw driver and a gun, according to court records.
 Defense attorneys have argued in unsuccessful appeals that he has an intellectual disability and is not therefore eligible for execution.

-Defense attorneys have petitioned to appeal to the U.S. Supreme Court, on both the disability issue and on the argument that because Johnson has a slow-growing brain tumor, the pentobarbital used in lethal executions in Missouri could cause him to suffer seizures and pain.
+Defense attorneys had appealed to the U.S. Supreme Court, on both the disability issue and on the argument that because Johnson has a slow-growing brain tumor, the pentobarbital used in lethal executions in Missouri could cause him to suffer seizures and pain.

 Defense attorney Jeremy Weis said that a 2008 surgery to remove Johnson’s slow-growing tumor did not get all of it, and that he has had prior seizures.
 Weis said that a portion of Johnson’s brain is missing.